DerekR0123/Midi-Keyboard/README.md

 <br>

 <h3>External Technologies:</h3><br>
-The only external Technology that was used was some Sheet Music for the song the program was based upon: FurElise by Beethovan and a piano from my home for understanding the idea of a piano key layout.<br>
+The only external Technology that was used was: Sheet Music for the song the program was based upon - FurElise, by Beethovan, and a piano from my home for a better understanding of the concept.<br>
 <br>

 <h3>Interal Technologies:</h3><br>